RikudouSage/LemmyPersonalRss/README.md

 An app that creates personal RSS feeds based on stuff people saved.
 Meant to be installed in the same docker as Lemmy and then available on the same domain through a reverse proxy.
-It needs to be set up like that because for the initialization it uses the Lemmy cookie with JWT.
+It needs to be set up like that because for the initialization it uses the Lemmy cookie with JWT (**the JWT is stored in a local db, treat the db like a password**).

 ## How does it work?